-14.6 Headrests and head protection:
+14.6 Headrests and head protection :

-- 14.6.1 All cars must be equipped with three areas of padding for the driver's head which: - are so arranged that they can be removed from the car as one part; - are located by two horizontal pegs behind the driver' head and two fixings, which are clearly indicated and easily removable without tools, at the front corners; - are made from a material which is suitable for the relevant ambient air temperature, details of approved materials and the temperature bands in which they should be used may be found in the Appendix to these regulations; - are covered, in all areas where the driver's head is likely to make contact, with two plies of Aramid fibre/epoxy resin composite pre-preg material in plain weave 60gsm fabric with a cured resin content of 50% (+/-5%) by weight; - are positioned so as to be the first point of contact for the driver's helmet in the event of an impact projecting his head towards them during an accident.
+- 14.6.1 All cars must be equipped with three areas of padding for the driver's head which : - are so arranged that they can be removed from the car as one part ; - are located by two horizontal pegs behind the driver' head and two fixings, which are clearly indicated and easily removable without tools, at the front corners ; - are made from a material which is suitable for the relevant ambient air temperature, details of approved materials and the temperature bands in which they should be used may be found in the Appendix to these regulations ; - are covered, in all areas where the driver's head is likely to make contact, with two plies of Aramid fibre/epoxy resin composite pre-preg material in plain weave 60gsm fabric with a cured resin content of 50% (+/-5%) by weight; - are positioned so as to be the first point of contact for the driver's helmet in the event of an impact projecting his head towards them during an accident.

-- 14.6.2 The first area of padding for the driver's head must be positioned behind him and be between 75mm and 90mm thick over an area of at least 40000mm2. - 14.6.3 The two further areas of padding for the driver's head must be positioned directly alongside each side of his helmet.
-The upper surfaces of these areas of padding must be at least as high as the survival cell over their entire length.
+- 14.6.2 The first area of padding for the driver's head must be positioned behind him and be between 75mm and 90mm thick over an area of at least 40000mm2.
+If necessary, and only for driver comfort, an additional piece of padding no greater than 10mm thick may be attached to this headrest provided it is made from a similar material which incorporates a low friction surface. - 14.6.3 Whilst he is seated normally the two further areas of padding for the driver's head must be positioned directly alongside and above the lower edge of his crash helmet.